Nuremberg Laws: Impact

 The Interior Ministry estimated there were 750,000 Mischlinge as of April 1935 (studies done after the war put the number of Mischlinge at around 200,000).
 As Jews became more and more excluded from German society, they organised social events, schools, and activities of their own.
 Economic problems were not so easily solved, however; many Jewish firms went out of business due to lack of customers.
-This was part of the ongoing Aryanization process (the transfer of Jewish firms to non-Jewish owners, usually at prices far below market value) that the regime had initiated in 1933, which intensified after the Nuremberg Laws were passed.
+This was part of the ongoing Aryanisation process (the transfer of Jewish firms to non-Jewish owners, usually at prices far below market value) that the regime had initiated in 1933, which intensified after the Nuremberg Laws were passed.
 Former middle-class or wealthy business owners were forced to take employment in menial jobs to support their families, and many were unable to find work at all.

 Although a stated goal of the Nazis was that all Jews should leave the country, emigration was problematic, as Jews were required to remit up to 90 per cent of their wealth as a tax upon leaving the country.
 Anyone caught transferring their money overseas was sentenced to lengthy terms in prison as "economic saboteurs".
 An exception was money sent to Palestine under the terms of the Haavara Agreement, whereby Jews could transfer some of their assets and emigrate to that country.
 Around 52,000 Jews emigrated to Palestine under the terms of this agreement between 1933 and 1939.

-By the start of the Second World War in 1939, around 250,000 of Germany's 437,000 Jews had emigrated to the United States, Palestine, Great Britain, and other countries.
+By the start of the Second World War in 1939, around 250,000 of Germany's 437,000 Jews had emigrated to the United States, the British Mandate of Palestine, Great Britain, and other countries.
 By 1938 it was becoming almost impossible for potential Jewish emigrants to find a country that would take them.
 After the 1936–39 Arab revolt, the British were disinclined to accept any more Jews into Palestine for fear it would further destabilise the region.
 Nationalistic and xenophobic people in other countries pressured their governments not to accept waves of Jewish immigrants, especially poverty-stricken ones.
 The Madagascar Plan, a proposed mass deportation of European Jews to Madagascar, proved to be impossible to carry out.
-Starting in mid-1941, the German government started mass exterminations of the Jews of Europe.
+Starting in mid-1941, the German government began resorting to mass exterminations of European Jews.
 The total number of Jews murdered during the resulting Holocaust is estimated at 5.5 to 6 million people.
-Estimates of the death toll of Romanis in the Porajmos range from 150,000 to 1,500,000.
+Estimates of the death toll of Romani people in the Porajmos range from 150,000 to 1,500,000.